Entrance exam papers

 The Examination Papers

 We set our own entrance papers which are designed to identify potential and innate ability rather than test what has been taught.
-Past papers are not released, but you may find the following information helpful:
+Past papers are not released, but the commercially available 11+ papers and our online Maths Wizard Challenge and Bookworms webpage can provide you useful practice and preparation.
+You may also find the following information helpful:

 - Give the next term in each of the following series: